AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/get-started/create-a-practice-scenario.md

  </tbody>
 </table>

-&#42;To find out what plan, license type, or access you have, contact your [!DNL Workfront] administrator.
+To find out what plan, license type, or access you have, contact your [!DNL Workfront] administrator.

-&#42;&#42;For information on Adobe Workfront Fusion licenses, see [Adobe Workfront Fusion licenses](../../workfront-fusion/get-started/license-automation-vs-integration.md)
+For information on [!DNL Adobe Workfront Fusion] licenses, see [[!DNL Adobe Workfront Fusion] licenses](../../workfront-fusion/get-started/license-automation-vs-integration.md).

 ## Create a practice scenario